gianmarcoferri/EthFunder-DApp/README.md

 - **Refund Mechanism**: Contributors can request refunds if a project does not meet its funding goal by the deadline.
 - **Withdraw Funds**: Project creators can withdraw funds once the project is successfully funded and completed.

-## Getting Started

-To get started with EthFunder, you will need MetaMask installed in your browser and some Ether in your wallet.
-Connect your wallet, create or contribute to projects, and support innovative ideas through decentralized crowdfunding.

 ## Technologies Used

 - **Solidity**: Smart contracts for the Ethereum blockchain.